 The Norwegian Association of Literary Translators (NO)

 NO represents the interests of its members toward state institutions, before the law, in matters regarding copyright protection, and in other areas.
-On behalf of its members, NOnegotiates and concludes standard agreements with various private and public parties, including the Norwegian Broadcasting Corporation (NRK) and the Association of Norwegian Theatres and Orchestras (NTO).
-The most important of which is doubtlesslty the standard agreement conluded Norwegian Publishers’ Association (Den norske Forleggerforening).
+On behalf of its members, NO negotiates and concludes standard agreements with various private and public parties, including the Norwegian Broadcasting Corporation (NRK) and the Association of Norwegian Theatres and Orchestras (NTO).
+The most important of which is doubtlessly the standard agreement concluded with the Norwegian Publishers Association (Den norske Forleggerforening).
 The present standard agreement was signed in October 2006.
-Contract text:

 Legible for memberships are professional literary translators translating to or from Norwegian living in Norway, or literary translators translating into Norwegian or Sami living abroad.
 Membership is based on application.
 To qualify for membership, applicants must submit two published translations of fiction, drama or poetry, together with the originals.
 Applications are assessed by the association’s Expert Council.

-The association owns an apartment in Berlin, which is let to members on a weekly basis, for a rent of 1500 NOK per week.
-The flat can sleep 5, and there are two functional work spaces.
+Berlin The association owns an apartment in Berlin, which is let to members on a weekly basis, for a rent of 2000 NOK per week.
+The flat can sleep 4, and there are two functional work spaces.
 Pictures HERE

-The board consists of seven members.
+The board consists of eight members.
 The chairperson and members are elected at the AGM, the chairperson and vice-chairperson by direct election for two years at a time.
 The Expert Council has six members who are directly elected at the AGM.
-The council decides on applications for membership, it acts as advisory council on on professional issues, and functions as the association’s grants committee.
+The council decides on applications for membership, it acts as advisory council on professional issues, and functions as the associations grants committee.
 For information on current board and council members, see the association’s website.

 Visiting address: Rådhusgata 7, Oslo